- Chart

 Goal

-The ETF aims to provide investment results that correspond to the price and yield performance of the ICE 2032 Maturity US Treasury Index.
+The primary investment goal of the iShares iBonds Dec 2032 Term Treasury ETF is to provide investment results that correspond generally to the performance of the ICE U.S. Treasury 2032 Maturity Index.
+This index tracks U.S. Treasury securities with maturities in or around December 2032.

 Investment Approach and Strategy